GreenLightning/advent-of-code-downloader/readme.markdown

 `aocdl` is a command line utility that automatically downloads your [Advent of Code](https://adventofcode.com/) puzzle inputs.

+This tool is for competitive programmers, who want to solve the puzzles as fast as possible.
+Using the `-wait` flag you can actually start the program before the puzzle is published, thus spending exactly zero seconds of competition time on downloading the input (see [Basic Usage](#basic-usage) for details).

+If you are working with the command line, it might also be more comfortable to type `aocdl -year 2015 -day 1` instead of downloading the puzzle input using the browser.

 *Trivia*: If the puzzle input is very short, it will be embedded into the puzzle page instead of being linked (for an example see [day 4 of 2015](https://adventofcode.com/2015/day/4)).
 Thanks to the consistent API of